Pfern/ELB17S/NGS.md

 Most software for the analysis of HTS data is freely available to users.
 Nonetheless, they often require the use of the command line in a Unix-like environment (seqtk is one such case).
 User-friendly desktop software such as [CLC](https://www.qiagenbioinformatics.com/products/clc-genomics-workbench/) or [Ugene](http://ugene.net/) is available, but given the quick pace of developmpent in this area, they are constantly outdated.
 Moreover, even with better algorithms, HTS analysis must often be run in external servers due to the heavy computational requirements.
 One popular tool is [Galaxy](https://galaxyproject.org/), which allows even non-expert users to execute many different HTS analysis programs through a simple web interface.

 **TASK**: In the web browser of the workstation you're using, open 'localhost'.
 You should see the Galaxy interface.
 Upload into Galaxy the files MiSeq_76bp.fastq.gz and MiSeq_250bp.fastq.gz (you should now see them on your history in the right panel).
 Run fastqc (by searching for this tool on the left panel) in both files.
-In galaxy again, run seqtk on the file MiSeq_250bp.fastq.gz with the same parameters as you used in the command line.
+In galaxy again, run seqtk trimfq on the file MiSeq_250bp.fastq.gz with the same parameters as you used in the command line.

 As we saw before, sequencing machines (namely, the illumina ones) require that you add specific sequences (adaptors) to your DNA so that it can be sequenced.
 For many different reasons, such sequences may end up in your read, and you need to remove these artifacts from your sequences.